salmonkarp/tp/docs/UserGuide.md

 * `TUTORIAL_NUMBER` must be a valid tutorial class identifier from **t1** to **t11**.

 Examples:
-* `unattend 2 c/t5` unmarks the attendance for tutorial 5 class of the 2nd student in the address book.
+* `unattend 2 c/t5` unmarks the attendance of the 2nd student in the address book for class tutorial 5.
-* `find Betsey` followed by `unattend 1 c/t7` unmarks the attendance for tutorial 7 class of the 1st student in the results of the `find` command.
+* `find n/Betsey` followed by `unattend 1 c/t7` unmarks the attendance for class tutorial 7 of the 1st student in the results of the `find` command.

 Hints:
 * Use `find` command to filter the relevant tutorials then the `unattend` command to unmark the attendance of the relevant student.